vivekteega/flowallet-testnet/README.md

 1. pwd - password for the encryption
 Note: if securePrivKey is used, then password must be requested during customPrivKeyInput (in setCustomPrivKeyInput).

-#### objectDataMapper
-	floDapps.objectDataMapper(object, path, data)
-`objectDataMapper` maps the object and data via path
-1. object - object to be mapped
-2. path - end path for the data holder
-3. data - data to be pushed in map

 #### getNextGeneralData
 	floDapps.getNextGeneralData(type, vectorClock, options = {})
 `getNextGeneralData` return the next generaldata